9-Day Business Analysis Diploma Package

 Before attending these courses, delegates will be expected to purchase and read the BCS publication 'Business Analysis – Third Edition'.
 Pre-reading and pre-work will also be issued for some modules.
 Delegates should plan to complete 10-15 hours of pre-reading before attending the courses.

 The BCS reading text is not included in the course fee and delegates should obtain their own copy in order to complete the pre-reading.
 The ISBN number for the book is 9781780172774 and it is available direct from the BCS, or from most on-line book retailers.

 Examination & Accreditation Details

 This course includes the BCS modular certificate exams for Requirements Engineering, Modelling Business Processes, Business Analysis Practice and the Foundation Certificate in Business Analysis.

 The format of the Requirements Engineering, Modelling Business Processes and Business Analysis Practice examinations is a one hour written (open book) examination based on a business scenario with 15 minutes reading time.
 Candidates have access to any written course material or books of their choosing during the exam.
 Candidates must achieve a 50% mark to pass the exam.

 The format for the Foundation Certificate in Business Analysis examination is a one hour multiple-choice exam consisting of 40 questions.
 The exam is closed book (no materials can be taken into the examination room).
 Candidates need to achieve a minimum of 26 marks out of 40 to pass the exam.

-Tea, coffee and cold drinks are available throughout the course, however delegates should make their own lunch arrangements.
+Tea, coffee and cold drinks are available throughout the course.
 Courses are non-residential, however we can provide a list of recommended hotels close to the venue for those wanting to arrange accommodation.